norvig/paip-lisp/docs/chapter19.md

 The sentence S has 10 parses, since there are two ways to parse the subject NP and five ways to parse the VP.
 It took 33 seconds to discover these 10 parses with the parse function as it was written.

-We can improve this dramatically by memoizing parse (along with the table- lookup functions).
+We can improve this dramatically by memoizing `parse` (along with the table-lookup functions).
 Besides memoizing, the only change is to clear the memoization table within parser.

 ```lisp